-For the three months ended March 31, 2020, Lineage recorded a realized gain of \$1.1 million due to sales of OncoCyte shares in the period.
-Lineage also recorded a net unrealized loss on marketable equity securities of \$0.3 million.
-This unrealized loss was comprised of a \$1.5 million loss related to the difference between the book cost basis of \$1.62 per share and OncoCyte's stock price per share of \$2.25 as of December 31, 2019 and a gain of \$1.2 million related to the increase in OncoCyte's stock price from \$2.25 per share at December 31, 2019 to \$2.45 per share at March 31, 2020.
-For the three months ended March 31, 2019, Lineage recorded an unrealized gain of \$37.7 million due to the increase in OncoCyte's stock price from \$1.38 per share at December 31, 2018 to \$3.95 per share at March 31, 2019.
+For the nine months ended September 30, 2020, Lineage recorded a realized gain of \$3.1 million due to sales of OncoCyte shares in the period.
+In the same period, Lineage also recorded an unrealized loss of \$6.1 million related to its OncoCyte shares.
+The unrealized loss is comprised of \$3.7 million related to the difference between the book cost basis of OncoCyte shares sold in the period versus the applicable prior month's ending OncoCyte stock price and an additional \$2.4 million related to the shares remaining at September 30, 2020 and the decrease in OncoCyte's stock price from \$2.25 at December 31, 2019 to \$1.39 at September 30, 2020.
+For the nine months ended September 30, 2019, Lineage recorded a realized gain of \$0.6 million due to sales of OncoCyte shares in the period.
+Lineage also recorded an unrealized gain of \$7.6 million due to the increase in OncoCyte's stock price from \$1.38 per share at December 31, 2018 to \$2.10 per share at September 30, 2019. \$8.0 million of the unrealized gain was recorded as an unrealized gain on an equity method investment as it was prior to September 11, 2019; the remaining \$0.4 million was recorded as an unrealized loss on marketable equity securities.